futurewei-cloud/chogori-platform/docs/K23SI-Detailed-States.md

 But, in practice, when only one or just a minor few participants failed to finalizing, an optimization can be done is to record/persist (again) only these failed write-set subset keys(or key ranges), so, in case the TRH is reloaded, only these failed few partition(s) will be called to retry finalization.

-## 3. 4 Optimization cases in K2-3SI and its impact on Transaction Record States and transitiion
+## 3. 4 Optimization cases in K2-3SI and its impact on Transaction Record States and transitiion - Distributed multiple steps transaction
 ### Optimized case (where commit can be requested before all data is persisted)
-For a transaction contains mulitple steps of write (and read) operations, one optimization is for client to move to next step when previous one is acknowledged by participant partitions (the write operation is kept in memory and in parallel asyn persistence of the change record is happening).
+For a distributed transaction contains mulitple steps of write (and read) operations, one optimization is for client to move to next step when previous one is acknowledged by participant partitions (the write operation is kept in memory and in parallel asyn persistence of the change record is happening).
 Further more, the participant can directly notify the TRH on the complete of persistence later, where the TRH was notified with each intended write by client at the same time when it was issued to the participant.
 Then whole transaction could have higher parallelism (of persistence and operations) and less network message roundtrip.
 In such optimization case, it is possible that when client requests commit, not all write-set was successfully persisted.

 For this case, a in memory TR state T1.8(CommitWait - ForReady) is introduced, which means the TR got request for commit, but not receiving all the sucessfull persistnce notice yet.
 <br/>